-for wet lead acid cells, the average specific gravity, corrected for temperature and electrolyte levels, of all cells drops more than 0.010 kg/l from the average installation value when the battery is fully charged;

 the fully charged cell voltage is 0.1 V outside of the manufacturer’s recommended end-of-charge cell voltage.

-NOTE The equalizing (high) voltage may present a hazard to other connected equipment.

-Changing electrolyte

-In most battery operations, the electrolyte will retain its effectiveness for the life of the battery.
-Thus, normally it is not necessary to change the electrolyte.
-However, under certain battery operating conditions, involving high temperature and cycling, the electrolyte can become excessively contaminated.
-Under these circumstances the performance of some battery types can be improved by replacing the electrolyte.
-Specialist advice must be taken before undertaking such operations.
+If these conditions are allowed to persist for extended periods, this can result in a reduction in battery life.
+This does not necessarily indicate a loss of capacity.

 Cell replacement

-A faulty cell may be replaced by one in good condition of the same make, type, rating, and approximate age.
+A faulty cell may be replaced by one in good condition of the same make, type, rating, approximate age and charged state.
 A new cell should not be installed in series with older cells except as a last resort.

 Stratification of the electrolyte

-The stratification of the electrolyte in large cells into levels of varying concentration can limit charge acceptance, discharge output, and life unless controlled during the charge process.
+The stratification of the electrolyte in large cells resulting in levels of varying concentration, can limit charge acceptance, discharge output, and life unless controlled during the charge process.
 Two methods for stratification control are by deliberate gassing of the plates during overcharge at the finishing rate or by agitation of cell electrolyte by pumps (usually airlift pumps).

-Memory Effect

-The memory effect, describing a process which results in the temporary reduction of the capacity of a nickel-cadmium sintered cell following repetitive shallow charge / discharge cycles, is completely reversible by a maintenance cycle consisting of a thorough discharge followed by a full and complete charge/overcharge.

-Remote Monitoring

-In many instances, accessibility is poor, and frequent routine maintenance visits uneconomic.
-The parameters, which require monitoring and recording, depend to some extent upon the type of battery power system.
-However, where appropriate the following parameters should be included:

-battery terminal voltage;

-charger status (load / charge current);

-battery temperature;

-electrolyte level.

-NOTE If the site is to be monitored remotely, climatic protection is necessary.

 ACRONYMS

 AGM Absorbed Glass Matt